Shippable/docs/sources/deploy/deploy-mvp-11.md

-page_main_title: Manually triggering the deployment of a Node.js application deployed to a container orchestration service.
+page_main_title: Manually triggering the deployment of a single container application application deployed to a container orchestration service.
 main_section: Deploy
 sub_section: How To

 # Manually triggering the deployment of a single container application deployed to a container orchestration service.
 You might have a need to manually trigger the deployment of your application to certain sensitive environments such as pre-prod and prod.
 This document goes over the specific steps to setup manual triggering of your deployment.
 We will use the single container application deployment usecase defined [here](/deploy/deploy-mvp-1) and configure it for manual triggering.

-After manual triggering is configured, you will need to use the [SPOG](/platform/visibility/single-pane-of-glass-spog/) UI to pause/run the specific [deploy](/platform/workflow/job/deploy/) job in your assembly line.
+After manual triggering is configured, you will need to use the [SPOG](/platform/visibility/single-pane-of-glass-spog/) view to pause/run the specific [deploy](/platform/workflow/job/deploy/) job in your assembly line.
 Specific instructions to pause/run can be found [here](/platform/visibility/single-pane-of-glass-spog/#runpause-job).

 ##1.
 Building blocks
 **Jobs**